Adduci, Michael D

 Preferred: (408) 924-4679

 MUS 105, T 8:15-9:15 a.m. and by appointment

 - Doctor of Musical Arts, Performance, University of North Texas, 2011

 - Master of Music, Performance, University of North Texas, 2002

 - Bachelor of Science, Applied Music, University of Idaho, 2000

 - Bachelor of Science, Biology, University of Idaho, 1997

-Dr. Michael Adduci teaches oboe and music theory at San José State University.
-He holds Bachelor’s degrees in biology and music from the University of Idaho, and Master’s and DMA degrees in oboe performance from the University of North Texas, where he studied with Charles Veazey.
-Michael is a member of the Santa Cruz County Symphony, and in addition he performs regularly with orchestras around the Bay area, including Symphony Silicon Valley, Opera San José, Ballet San José, the San José Chamber Orchestra, the Fremont Symphony Orchestra, the Monterey Symphony, and many others.
-When not teaching or performing he is also the proprietor of Adduci Oboe Reeds, working with clients around the United States and Canada.
+Dr. Michael Adduci teaches oboe, music theory, ear training and music technology at San José State University, and oboe at Santa Clara University.
+He holds Bachelor’s degrees in biology and music from the University of Idaho, and Master’s and DMA degrees in oboe performance from the University of North Texas, where he studied with Dr. Charles Veazey.

 In 2014 Michael began performing with the Stanford Woodwind Quintet, becoming the newest member of the group in 2016.
 He is a member of the Santa Cruz County Symphony, and also performs regularly on a freelance basis with orchestras around the San Francisco Bay Area: Symphony Silicon Valley, Opera San José, the San José Chamber Orchestra, the Monterey Symphony, and many others.